nbamber/nPlay/README.md

 Edit Stations / Add Files / Remove Files
 Record number of station plays in station and sort by popularity tabs for stations?
-Don't show System Volume Information when listing directories Page will reload if adding a station losing selections.
+Page will reload if adding a station losing selections.
 Bug with Jay Z Linkin Park Dirt off Shoulder, Kanye We Dont Care, song length is over estimated (4:56 vs 3:59), Jay Z and Nas is underestimating play length?
 When song is played get actual time from audio element and re save it?
-If no year in ID3 tags don't show () next to title
 If no title / CD OR title / Cd is junk then show prent dir + file name
-Warning: Division by zero in /var/www/nplay/index.php on line 716 when adding work directory
+Warning: Division by zero in /var/www/nplay/index.php on line 716 when adding work directory - mainly for m4as, length is wrong
-Add: Mute button
+Mute reset on next track

 //Misc:
 Loading stations footer for the first time interupts music playback each load on chrome sometimes, xbone fine